camunda/camunda-docs/docs/components/concepts/job-workers.md

 This will result in an incident when the retries run out.
 Using the `retry back off` will delay the retry.
 This allows the external system some time to recover.
 If no `retry back off` the job is immediately retried.

+When `Completing or failing jobs` with [variables](components/concepts/variables.md), the variables are merged into the process at the job's associated task.

+- When `Completing a job` the variables are propagated from the scope of the task to its higher scopes.
+- When `Failing a job` the variables are only created in the local scope of the task.

 ## Timeouts

 If the job is not completed or failed within the configured job activation timeout, Zeebe reassigns the job to another job worker.
 This does not affect the number of `remaining retries`.